checkmarble/marble-frontend/packages/app-builder/README.md

 ## Getting started

-The application is built using the Remax framework.
-You can find the documentation [here](https://remaxjs.org/).
+The application is built using the Remix framework.
+You can find the documentation [here](https://remix.run/).

 ### Development